juxor/afaq/markdown/secI5.md

 such, it would be a massive theoretical error to confuse any form of social organisation with the specific form which is the state.

- As we have discussed in [section H.3.7](secH3.html#sech37), the state has evolved its specific characteristics as a result of its function as an instrument of class rule.
+As we have discussed in [section H.3.7](secH3.html#sech37), the state has evolved its specific characteristics as a result of its role as an instrument of class rule.
 If a social organisation does not have these characteristics then it is not a state.
-Thus, for anarchists, _"the essence of the state"_ is _"centralised power **or to put it another way the coercive authority** of which the state enjoys the monopoly, in that organisation of violence know as 'government'; in the hierarchical despotism, juridical, police and military despotism that imposes laws on everyone."_ [Luigi Fabbri, _"Anarchy and 'Scientific' Communism"_, in **The Poverty of Statism**, pp.
-13-49, Albert Meltzer (ed.), pp. 24-5] This is why Malatesta stressed that the state _"means the delegation of power, that is the abdication of initiative and sovereignty of all into the hands of a few."_ [**Anarchy**, p.
+Thus, for anarchists, _"the essence of the state"_ is _"centralised power **or to put it another way the coercive authority** of which the state enjoys the monopoly, in that organisation of violence known as 'government'; in the hierarchical despotism, juridical, police and military despotism that imposes laws on everyone."_ [Luigi Fabbri, _"Anarchy and 'Scientific' Communism"_, in **The Poverty of Statism**, pp. 13-49, Albert Meltzer (ed.), pp. 24-5] This is why Malatesta stressed that the state _"means the delegation of power, that is the abdication of initiative and sovereignty of all into the hands of a few."_ [**Anarchy**, p.
 41] If a social organisation is **not** centralised and top-down then it is not a state.

- In a system of federated participatory communities there is no ruling elite, and thus no hierarchy, because power is retained by the lowest-level units of confederation through their use of direct democracy and mandated, rotating, and recallable delegates to confederal bodies.
+In a system of federated participatory communities there is no ruling elite, and thus no hierarchy, because power is retained by the lowest-level units of confederation through their use of direct democracy and mandated, rotating, and recallable delegates to meetings of higher-level confederal bodies.
 This eliminates the problem in "representative" democratic systems of the delegation of power leading to the elected officials becoming isolated from and beyond the control of the mass of people who elected them.
-An anarchist society would make decisions by _"means of congresses, composed of delegates, who discuss among themselves, and submit **proposals**, not **laws**, to their constituents"_ [Kropotkin, **The Conquest of Bread**, p.
+As Kropotkin pointed out, an anarchist society would make decisions by _"means of congresses, composed of delegates, who discuss among themselves, and submit **proposals**, not **laws**, to their constituents"_ [**The Conquest of Bread**, p.
 135] So it is based on **self**-government, **not** representative government (and its inevitable bureaucracy).
-As Proudhon put it, _"the federal system is the contrary of hierarchy or administrative and governmental centralisation"_ and so _"a confederation is not exactly a state . . .
-What is called federal authority . . . is no longer a government; it is an agency created . . . for the joint execution of certain functions"_. [**The Principle of Federation**, pp. 40-1]
+As Proudhon put it, _"the federative system is the opposite of administrative and governmental hierarchy or centralisation"_ and so _"a confederation is not precisely a state . . .
+What we call a federative Authority, finally, is not a government; it is an agency created . . . for the common running of some services"_. [**Property is Theft!**, pp. 697-8]

- Perhaps it will be objected that communal decision making is just a form of "statism" based on direct, as opposed to representative, democracy -- "statist" because the individual is still be subject to the rules of the majority and so is not free.
+Perhaps it will be objected that communal decision making is just a form of "statism" based on direct, as opposed to representative, democracy -- "statist" because the individual is still being subject to the rules of the majority and so is not free.
 This objection, however, confuses statism with free agreement (i.e. co-operation).
 Since participatory communities, like productive syndicates, are voluntary associations, the decisions they make are based on self-assumed obligations (see [section A.2.11](secA2.html#seca211)), and dissenters can leave the association if they so desire.
-Thus communes are no more "statist" than the act of promising and keeping your word.
+Thus communes are no more "statist" than the act of promising and keeping ones word.

 In addition, in a free society, dissent and direct action can be used by minorities to press their case (or defend their freedom) as well as debate.
 As Carole Pateman argues, _"[p]olitical disobedience is merely one possible expression of the active citizenship on which a self-managing democracy is